941485-patrol/globe-frontend-app/README.md

 *   **Login:** Allows existing users to sign in to their accounts.
 *   **Register:** Allows new users to create an account.
 *   **Tasks:** The main page of the application, where authenticated users can manage their tasks.
 This includes creating, viewing, editing, and deleting tasks.
+*   **Restrictions:** Users not associated with a task are restricted on editing and delete actions.

 ## Environment Variables